Latest Financials

 Cash Flow from Investing Activities

-Net cash outflow from investing activities increased to $5.0 million for 1HFY26 (1HFY25: $0.8 million; 2HFY25: $2.9 million), mainly due to higher capital expenditure incurred as part of the Group’s fleet renewal programme in 1HFY26.
+Net cash outflow from investing activities was higher at $10.9 million for FY26 (FY25: $3.7 million) and $5.9 million for 2HFY26 (2HFY25: $2.9 million; 1HFY26: $5.0 million), mainly due to higher capital expenditure incurred as part of the Group’s fleet renewal programme in FY26 and 2HFY26.
+In addition, the Group invested $0.3 million in three joint venture companies in 2HFY26.

 Cash Flow from Financing Activities